Electric blanket

 Like a home, insulation and ventilation best go hand in hand.
 Otherwise, heat spikes or moisture problems occur and you wake up feeling too hot or completely clammy.

-So it’s also best to include the moisture-regulating properties of the comforter cover -and filling- in your decision-making process.
+So it is best to include the moisture-regulating properties of the comforter cover and filling in your decision-making process.
 Because perspiration or excessive sweating under a duvet can be prevented to a considerable extent if you take this into account.

 Hygiene and allergy

-A fairly large proportion of our population has an allergy to the allergens produced by house dust mites.
-It is often said that it is best to choose a synthetic and washable duvet.
+A fairly large portion of our population has an allergy to the allergens produced by the house dust mite.
+It is often said that it is best to choose a synthetic and well-washable duvet.
 Because from 60°C, the allergens are killed.
-However, there are many more choices to be made today.
+Today, however, you have a greater choice.
 Wool fat or lanolin is a natural component of a wool filling and allergy resistant.
 Down, especially in the pure ratios starting at 90% down, also provides excellent protection against dust mites.

 Hygiene is often mentioned in the same breath as allergy.
-Ventilating well or cleaning correctly is often more than enough for a duvet.
-Washing is not always necessary, and it does impact the life of your duvet.
-Also note the drying time!
-Because a well-washed but poorly dried duvet seems hygienic but really isn’t!
+Proper airing or proper cleaning is often more than enough for a duvet.
+Washing is not always necessary and also impacts the life of your duvet.
+Be sure to pay attention to the drying time as well.
+Because a well-washed but poorly dried duvet seems hygienic, but really isn’t!

 The duvet and your worldview

 Strange title?
 That’s right!
 But how important do you think your carbon footprint is?
 How and where is your duvet made?
-Are containers imported from distant countries or do you choose local production?
+Are containers imported from faraway countries or do you choose local production?

 And what happens to your duvet when you want to throw it away?
 Do you care to sleep under plant-based fibers such as kapok, cotton or linen?
-Do you have a preference for animal fillings such as wool or camel or goat hair?
+Or do you prefer animal fillings such as wool or camel or goat hair?
 Or do you prefer state-of-the-art and recyclable polyester fibers?

 A lot of energy and water is used to make cotton or to clean certain fillings.
-Just as certain chemicals or bleaches are an important part of the production process.
-A lot of companies are committed to sustainable and socially responsible production methods.
-You don’t always experience that difference in the quality but see it reflected in the price.
+Certain chemicals or bleaches are also an important part of the production process.
+Many companies are committed to sustainable and socially responsible production methods.
+You don’t always experience that difference in the quality, but you do see it reflected in the price.

-I’m not really a fan of a 4-season.
-It seems like the ideal solution but in my experience it is better to invest in 2 tailored solutions as your bedroom temperature evolves with the season.
+I am not really an advocate of a four-season version.
+It seems like the ideal solution but in my experience it is better to invest in two separate solutions if your bedroom temperature evolves with the season.

-Sleeping with an open window is beneficial for air quality and the amount of oxygen in the room.
-And at the same time, it’s really important to consider the temperature of the room as well.
-It is sort of balancing between fresh air and a pleasant temperature.
-So close them during the day and open them just before you go to sleep.
+Sleeping with an open window is good for air quality and the amount of oxygen in the room.
+And at the same time, it is important to consider the temperature of the room as well.
+You’re looking for the ideal balance between fresh air and a comfortable temperature.
+So close your windows during the day and open them just before you go to sleep.

 Yes indeed!
 Down, especially in the pure ratios starting at 90% down, also provides excellent protection against dust mites.
 Down quilts are airy and densely woven.
 If you have a Nomite label on the duvet, you know that at least the mite can’t get in.
-The allergens unfortunately do.
+The allergen, unfortunately, can.
 But rest assured, a house dust mite does not like this environment.

 Duvets with powerful moisture management properties are your best choice.
-Natural materials such as bamboo, wool, camel hair, kapok, linen, cashmere or silk are really top choices pure or in the mix.
+Natural materials such as bamboo, wool, camel hair, kapok, linen, cashmere or silk are pure or combined real top choices.
 Prefer synthetic fibers?
-Then look for high technology, ultra fine and hollow (micro)fibers in polyester.
+Then try high-tech, ultra-fine and hollow (micro)fibers in polyester.